Adiseclabs/secureshop-api-security-lab/README.md

 ## License / Attribution

 Educational project.
-Fictional company, fictional data, local use only From @Aditya Bhosale.
+Fictional company, fictional data, local use only.

+Built by **Aditya Bhosale**.